tfburns/random-chess/README.md

 # Random Chess
-What happens if chess players make random moves?

 29 March 2020:
 Today a 10-year-old and I asked, "What happens if chess players make random moves?"